Why bring a plus one to your hearing appointment

 In this article, we mainly discussed the initial hearing test appointment.
 However, you can engage a friend or family member to join you at any hearing health visit.
 If you have hearing aids already, you probably see your audiologist for annual check-ups.
 See if it helps you to bring a ‘plus one’ next time!

-Our clinics and hearing health specialist will always welcome a support person along to an appointment with our patients.
-Book a hearing test at your local clinic on our website or call 1300 015 227.
+Our clinics and hearing specialist will always welcome a support person that comes along to an appointment.
+Book a free hearing check at your nearest ihear clinic or call 1300 015 227.